-Naturally, it will be a relatively small number of students who have a significant cognitive disability that will meet the participation guidelines to receive instruction based on the EEOs and take alternate district/state assessments based on alternate academic achievement standards.
+Only a small number of students who have a significant cognitive disability meet the participation guidelines to receive instruction based on the EEOs and take alternate district/state assessments based on alternate academic achievement standards.
 However, the number of students who meet the participation guidelines is not limited, nor can it be administratively determined.